What Is Zero Waste Manufacturing?

 Zero waste manufacturing is important because it can help reduce the environmental impact of manufacturing activities and conserve natural resources.
 By minimizing waste and using resources efficiently, zero waste manufacturing can reduce the amount of waste that ends up in landfills, conserve energy and water, and lower greenhouse gas emissions.
 It can also help companies reduce costs by minimizing raw material usage and waste disposal costs.
 Zero waste manufacturing represents a shift toward more sustainable manufacturing practices prioritizing environmental and social responsibility.

-Our Current Diversion Rating: 78%
+Our Current Diversion Rate: 88%